-Kathy’s demonstration will be on view during Realism Live on October 23 at 5:15 pm EST. Recently, she was on Eric Rhoads’ daily Facebook Live series (watch the interview here), and she has also been featured on the PleinAir Podcast (listen below).
+Kathy’s demonstration will be on view during Realism Live.
+Recently, she was on Eric Rhoads’ daily Facebook Live series (watch the interview here), and she has also been featured on the PleinAir Podcast (listen below).

 When springtime hits and the flowers are everywhere, we wish they would last forever.